 Every 2020 Genesis G80 features a full array of active safety features, including forward-collision warnings with automatic emergency braking and pedestrian detection, blind-spot monitors, active lane control, and adaptive cruise control.
 For 2020, it also adds blind-spot collision avoidance assist that brings the car back into its lane if a car is in the lane you’re trying to switch to.
-The G80 doesn’t offer the latest semi-autonomous driving technology of some rivals, like hands-free traffic jam driving or navigation-linked speed control.
+The G80 doesn’t offer the latest driver-assistance tech of some rivals, like hands-free traffic jam driving or navigation-linked speed control.

 However, the G80 has earned top honors in crash tests.
 It gets the top five-star overall rating and five stars in every crash test from the NHTSA.
 It also earns the top score of Top Safety Pick+ from the IIHS.
 Note, however, that it requires the optional LED headlights to achieve that score.
 The G80 rates the top score of “Good” in every test to qualify for Top Safety Pick+ status.
 Its base headlights are rated “Acceptable,” the second-highest score on the IIHS scale.